psf/black/docs/usage.md

 *Black* can be installed by running `pip install black`.
 It requires Python 3.6.0+ to run but you can reformat Python 2 code with it, too.
-*Black* is able to parse all of the new syntax supported on Python 3.6 *but also *effectively all* the Python 2 syntax at the same time.

 ## Usage